 After missing my bus to Xilitla, I decided to scrap my plans and go instead to the historic city of Guanajuato.
-I began to furiously seek out Couchsurfing hosts on the bus ride over, and soon came across Fer’s profile: “Come here if you want to discover history of the city and state, talk about local and global politics, philosophy, and literature.
-I’ll take you to find non common places in town and talk with extraordinary people” Yes, please!
+I began to furiously seek out Couchsurfing hosts on the bus ride over, and soon came across Fer’s profile: “Come here if you want to discover the history of the city and state, talk about local and global politics, philosophy, and literature.
+I’ll take you to find non-common places in town and talk with extraordinary people” Yes, please!
 Sign me up!

-Two days later we were going together to a Mexican wedding, and over the course of my visits we also went to a fútbol game, a Corrida del Toros, a seafood restaurant in the countryside, and had many lovely conversations about everything under the sun.
+Two days later we were going together to a Mexican wedding, and over the course of my visits we also went to a fútbol game, a Corrida de Toros, a seafood restaurant in the countryside, and had many lovely conversations about everything under the sun.
 This interview ended up being a bit longer than usual, but vale la pena to read it because it’s full of good stories and insights!

 My mission is to keep studying, to get my masters, and keep on doing things to make this whole place better.
 I think it’s absolutely urgent for us to take care of the world and the rest of the people around it.

 I am a teacher, but I need more.
 When you’re a teacher, you to try to walk with the students so they can see the world with a critical eye, but you don’t see the results immediately and you may never see them.
 So I want to go back to the job I used to have, where I was directly working with the people in human rights violation contexts.
-In order to do that, I want to travel a little bit, and learn other cultures, languages, and social sciences
+In order to do that, I want to travel a little bit and learn other cultures, languages, and social sciences.

 Silao is located in one of the most conservative regions in Mexico.
-So it’s difficult for me to find that sort of space where I can relate with people that are a little bit different.
+So it’s difficult for me to find that sort of space where I can relate to people that are a little bit different.
 I had been living in different parts of Mexico… and it has been quite funny to get used to being back here.

 [The area] also has interesting stuff: we have a nice cultural life in Guanajuato, the capital.
 We have lots of Mexican traditions that I like learning about and being a part of.